Logo Futurismo

 Mélissa Masvaleix | Gruta do Carvão is full of different landscapes

-This lava tube has been known for a long time thanks to researchers and writers.
-Indeed, it goes as early as the 16th century with the historian Gaspar Frutuoso referring to Gruta do Carvão in one of its chronicles.
-It was also mentioned by many physicists and geologists in the 19th and 20th centuries.
-Gruta do Carvão was even considered as the most remarkable volcanic tunnel of the Azores.
+This lava tube has been well-known for a long time, thanks to the efforts of researchers and writers.
+Indeed, it dates back as early as the 16th century, with the historian Gaspar Frutuoso referring to Gruta do Carvão in one of his chronicles.
+Many physicists and geologists also mentioned it in the 19th and 20th centuries.
+Gruta do Carvão was even considered the most remarkable volcanic tunnel of the Azores.

-During all this time, the lava tube was home to many scientific studies and it had several uses.
+Throughout this period, the lava tube served as a home to numerous scientific studies and had multiple applications.
 For instance, the military thought about the cave as an eventual shelter in case of bombs falling on Ponta Delgada during World War 2.
-It was also used by the Tobacco factory as a storage place.
+The Tobacco factory also used it as a storage place.

 Gruta do Carvão extends up to 2.5 kilometres, from the coast of Santa Clara in Ponta Delgada to the emitting centre of lava flows that formed the cave, next to Serra Gorda in Arrifes.
 Some parts of Gruta do Carvão were discovered by locals doing work in their gardens, and also during the construction of Ponta Delgada’s airport.
 The cave only opened its doors to visitors in April of 2007.